1. Technical Competency

 Unlike senior managers and directors, you also often need to do these things without a team.
 You need to be entirely self-sufficient.

-Much of the work involved in supply chain consultancy is science.
+Much of the work involved in being a supply chain consultant is science.
 Any consultant working in the supply chain and logistics field should be an expert in the use of basic office tools such as MS Excel, MS Visio, MS Project, but also have a solid understanding of optimisation tools such as CAST, Llamasoft and Paragon.
 Without analytical ability, and the application of analytical methods and tools, all you have left is talk.
 And as they say, talk is cheap.

 I like the adage ‘roughly right, not precisely wrong’.
 Sometimes the solution to a problem is highly complex.
 Take, for example, ‘Optimisation Problems’.
 In an optimisation problem you may seek to maximise or minimise a specific quantity which depends on a finite number of input variables.
 In the real world that could be determining the lowest cost to market for a product that is produced on multiple manufacturing sites with different production rates, varying capacities, and different manufacturing and logistics costs.